xtexChooser/git-mirrors/AGREEMENTS.md

     - If it's a conceptual agreement about our purpose and values, it goes into `MISSION.md`
     - Otherwise, it goes into *this* file, i.e. `AGREEMENTS.md`

-### Decision making table AKA responsibility distribution table
+### Responsibility distribution table

 Each item has 4 pieces of info:

 1. Domain: Type of decision / domain of responsibility
 2. Who decides / Who is accountable
 3. How?
 Based on what?
 Advice, policy, criteria
-4. Duration: When do we review and re-approve
+4. Duration: How often do we review and re-approve
+5. Review: When's the next time do we review and re-approve

 * Domain: **Security**
   - Who: Security Team
   - How:
     - Consider impact on Forgejo instances, users and admins
     - Consult with relevant security-knowledgeable people if needed
-  - Duration: -
+  - Duration: 1 year
+  - Review: 1 Feb 2024

 * Domain: **Fediverse account**
   - Who: Social Account Team
   - How: -
-  - Duration: -
+  - Duration: 1 year
+  - Review: 1 Feb 2024

 * Domain: **Anything else**
-  - Who: Anyone
-  - How: As long as you consult with:
-    1. the relevant teams
-    2. the people impacted by the decision
-    3. the people which relevant knowledge and expertise
-    4. people with the resources required for implementing the decision
+  - Who: The community together, with a facilitator about whom there's no controversy (either an Organization member or external person chosen for this), with the option to delegate an urgent decision to a small group to make in behalf of the community
+  - How: Using the process described in [`DECISION-MAKING.md`](DECISION-MAKING.md) (or any other collaborative inclusive process, as long as all participants are okay with it)
-  - Duration: -
+  - Duration: 1 year
+  - Review: 1 Feb 2024

 ## Branding: Forgejo name, tagline, logo and mascot